WebOfTrust/ietf-cesr/draft-ssmith-cesr.md

 The table includes one complex group that is composed of two groups.
 This is the counter attachment group with code`-F##` where ``##`` is replaced by the two character Base64 count of the number of complex groups.
 This is known as the TransIndexedSigGroups counter.
-Within the complex group are one more more attached groups where each group consists of a triple pre+snu+dig followed by a ControllerIdxSigs group that in turn consists of a counter code `-A##` followed by one or more indexed signature primitives.
+Within the complex group there are one or more attached groups, where each group consists of a triple pre+snu+dig followed by a ControllerIdxSigs group that in turn consists of a counter code `-A##` followed by one or more indexed signature primitives.
 The following example details how this complex group may appear.